|Page Type:||Trip Report|

 On the way down I reminded myself with every step that there was tequila in the van and that one of my favorite Mexican restaurants was only 20 minutes from the trailhead and was doing take out until 10PM.

 I reached my car at 7PM and of course no longer had any desire to drink tequila.
 I stripped down to my underwear and plunged my ruined fleshsuit into the creek.
 I moaned in anguish and ecstasy.
 Then I drove to Bishop on a mission to slam a huge burrito.
 That's sort of the end of this trip report.
 Isn't it?

 But what is the trip?
 What really is ending?

 But I'm still a bum and I always will be.
 I hope you are too.
 Whatever you do, just dont cuck yourself out of the whole thing.
-Wipe your own pee off the toilet and try to enjoy that experience and the sour nose taste that it gives you.
+Maybe wipe your own pee off the toilet and try to enjoy that experience and the sour nose taste that it gives you.
 Find it in your heart to care for yourself and the people and life all around you.
 Care for people that you don’t have to care for.
 Give people gifts whenever you can.
 Have pathetic identity crises that take you deeper or higher or whatever.
 Interact with the living world.
-Make it your responsibility to be part of the living world.
+Make it your responsibility to be a part of all this.
 Get dirty.
 Get worked.
 Gear up.

 I’m drinking a lukewarm Modelo tallboy as I type this, and I'm pouring one out for you, Poseidon, and for all of your bastard children out there in the trenches, getting tossed by the waves, holding their shrunken junk in their hands and begging the moon for 32 ounces of clarity.

-It's tough being an American bastard, not knowing what we are or where we come from, and not being given all that much time to figure it out.
+It's tough being a bastard, not knowing what I am or where I come from, and not being given all that much time to figure it out.